 It is relevant at this juncture, to remind you that we have deer in these hills.
 Herds that you will chance upon, poised prettily in driveways and front yards, sometimes even on sidewalks, like uncannily realistic garden statuary.
 They frequent our home with some regularity and are welcome here.
 I will look out the window and see them stepping delicately up the little path that leads to the tumbledown slope of our backyard.
 They arrive with a polite and expectant air, like customers walking into a restaurant where they’ve made a reservation.
 “Party of five,” I will sometimes murmur to my husband.
 Almost I am tempted to greet them with a tray of water glasses, pass out menus for their perusal.
 But they do not need menus.
 Our backyard, with its towering cypress, it’s unkempt bottlebrush shrubs, it’s berry bushes, ivy covered fence and crumbling, uneven stone terraces, is their buffet.
 Sometimes they come when we are fast asleep in bed.
 A loud clattering will temporarily rouse us from our slumbers and then, “It’s just the deer,” one of us will say, and we will tumble back into dreamland, while our four-legged friends stroll across our wooden deck, towards the immovable feast of our aspiring garden.

-Not being drawn to the aesthetic of soap bars a-dangling in the backyard, I went the olfactory assault route.
-I boiled up an unthinkably awful smelling concoction, out of a series of individually benign ingredients.
-In combination they resulted in a far from aromatic brew that managed to waft its way into every nook and cranny of our small home, prompting us to hastily open all the windows and depart for a very long walk — but only after I had filled a spray bottle and liberally sprayed our ethereal rose bush with this anything-but-ethereal potpourri of Awfulness.
-As we propelled ourselves speedily away from the garden we wondered whether our strategy was going to prove over-effective, keeping not just deer at bay, but any and all creatures possessed of a nose.
+The aesthetic of soap bars a-dangling in the backyard did not appeal.
+So I went the olfactory assault route.
+Out of a series of individually benign ingredients, I conjured up an unthinkably awful smelling brew.
+The scent managed to waft its way into every nook and cranny of our small home, prompting us to hastily open all the windows and depart for a very long walk — but only after I had filled a spray bottle and liberally sprayed our ethereal rose bush with this anything-but-ethereal potpourri of Ghastliness As we propelled ourselves speedily away from the garden we wondered whether our strategy was going to prove over-effective, keeping not just deer at bay, but any and all creatures possessed of a nose.
 Ourselves included.

 A day went by, then two, and three, and our ornamental garden shrub stretched new leaves into the sun, opened the tight flushed fists of its buds into ridiculously generous blooms.
 The deer were nowhere to be seen and I rejoiced at the sage wisdom of the internet that had so sagely been applied.
 Feeling self-congratulatory and complacent I neglected to respray the bush at the end of a week, figuring the deer would have no way of knowing if I were to delay by a day.
 I underestimated their vigilance.
 The next morning I gazed out our window and wondered why the rose bush looked so much smaller than it had the last evening.
 And why there were so many stubby little branches sticking out in all directions, devoid of any leaves, and why were there only two roses left when yesterday there had been almost a dozen.
 It took a full minute for me to comprehend the obvious.
 The deer had visited.
 But why I wondered had they left the two roses?
 Perhaps as a gesture of goodwill, an attempt at compromise.
 “We take the bush, you take these two perfect flowers.”
 All is fair in love and war and gardening.
 I sprayed the bush with less conviction than I had the previous week.
 My faith in its powers, like the rose bush itself, sadly diminished.
 That night a rustling sound from the garden roused me from slumber.
 I flicked on the garden light and peered through the slats of our blinds, straight into the delicate face of a young deer with her mouth full of roses.